mokaddes-arman/automation_exercise/README.md

 # automation_exercise
-Task 1: Automate the given scenario.
+Task: Automate the given scenario.
 You can use any Tools, Framework, Language.Selenium/Cypress/Playwright preferable.

-1. Launch browser(Chrome/Firefox)
+1. Launch browser(Chrome)
 2. Navigate to url 'http://automationexercise.com'
 3. Verify that home page is visible successfully
 4. Add products to cart